neovrnaz/coastal/README.md

 - Report an issue
 - Propose a feature
-- Send a pull request
-- Star project on the [GitHub]()
+- Star project on the GitHub
-- Tell about project around your community

 ## License

-The Material-AUI Theme is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+MIT